8 Facts About Production Planners

 5. Production Planners constantly simplify processes

-Production reports are reports used by manufactures to keep track essential information used in manufacturing.
+Production reports are documents used by manufacturers to track essential information related to manufacturing.
 These reports include:

 - The product being produced